Understanding and Avoiding Split Brain Scenarios in SAP HANA Environments

 What is a Failover Cluster Split Brain Scenario?

-In a failover cluster split brain scenario, neither node can communicate with the other, and the standby server may promote itself to become an active server because it believes the active node has failed.
-This results in both nodes becoming ‘active’ as each would see the other as being failed.
-As a result, data integrity and consistency is compromised as data on both nodes would be changing.
-This is referred to as split brain.
+In a failover cluster split brain scenario, communication between failover cluster nodes is broken.
+When this happens, the standby node may promote itself to become an active node because it believes the active node has failed.
+This results in both nodes becoming ‘active’.
+As a result, data integrity and consistency is compromised as data on both nodes would be changing independently.

 • HANA Resource Split Brain: The HANA resource is Active (ISP) on multiple cluster nodes.
 This situation is typically caused by a temporary network outage affecting the communication paths between cluster nodes.